Crystalline color superconductors: Introduction

 \begin{enumerate} \item Gravitational wave emission. \item Anomalies in the rotation frequency (known as glitches). \item Cooling processes. \item Mass-radius relation. \end{enumerate}

-Point \ref{gwaves} is discussed in Sec. \ref{sec:gwaves}, and relies on the observation that pulsars can be continuous sources of gravitational waves if their mass distribution is not axis-symmetric.
-The large shear modulus characteristic of the CCSC phase allows the presence of big deformations of the star, usually called ``mountains".
+Point \ref{gwaves}. relies on the observation that pulsars can be continuous sources of gravitational waves if their mass distribution is not axis-symmetric.
+The large shear modulus characteristic of the CCSC phase allows the presence of big deformations of the star, usually called ``mountains", making CSOs with a CCSC core strong sources of gravitational waves.
+A different source of gravitational waves are the unstable oscillations of CSOs with a crystalline crust.

-Regarding point \ref{glitches}, the three-flavor CCSC phase is characterized by an extremely large rigidity \cite{Mannarelli:2007bs}, with a shear modulus which is larger than that of a conventional neutron star crust by a factor of 20 to 1000.
-This fact makes the crystalline phases of quark matter unique among all forms of matter proposed as candidates for explaining stellar glitches.
-This topic is detailed in Sec. \ref{sec:glitches}.
+Regarding point \ref{glitches}., the large rigidity of the CCSC phase makes the crystalline phases of quark matter unique among all forms of matter proposed as candidates for explaining stellar glitches.

-Point~\ref{cool} is discussed in Sec. \ref{sec:cooling}; we report the results of a first step toward calculating the cooling rate for neutron stars with a CCSC core taken in \textcite{Anglani:2006br}, where a simple two plane waves structure was considered.
-Because the crystalline phases leave some quarks at their respective Fermi surfaces unpaired, their neutrino emissivity and heat capacity are only quantitatively smaller than those of unpaired quark matter \cite{Iwamoto1, Iwamoto2}, not parametrically suppressed.
-This suggests that neutron stars with crystalline quark matter cores will cool down by the direct Urca reactions, \textit{i.e.} more rapidly than in standard cooling scenarios \cite{Page:2004fy}.
+Regarding point~\ref{cool}., one of the interesting properties of the CCSC phase is that some quarks at their respective Fermi surfaces are unpaired.
+For this reason their neutrino emissivity and heat capacity are only quantitatively smaller than those of unpaired quark matter, not parametrically suppressed.
+This suggests that neutron stars with crystalline quark matter cores will cool down by the direct Urca reactions, \textit{i.e.} more rapidly than in standard cooling scenarios.

-Point \ref{mass-radius} is discussed in Sec. \ref{sec:mass-radius}, where it is shown that recent observations of very massive compact stars do not exclude the possibility that CSO have a CCSC core.
+Point \ref{mass-radius}. is related to the fact that recent observations of very massive compact stars seem to challenge the possibility that CSOs have a CCSC core. \\

-Finally, studying the damping mechanisms of the radial and non-radial star oscillations (star-seismology) might be useful to infer the properties of the CCSC core, and to have information about the width of the various internal layers of the star.
-We are not aware of any paper discussing this topic, which however might be relevant for restricting the parameter space of the CCSC phase.
+Summarizing, we can say that the state of matter at asymptotic densities is well defined and should correspond to the CFL condensate.
+At intermediate and more realistic densities it is not clear which is the ground state of matter.
+Our knowledge of the phases of matter can be represented in the so-called QCD phase diagram, schematically depicted in Fig.~\ref{fig-phase1}.
+At low density and low temperature quarks are confined in hadrons but increasing the energy scale quarks and gluons degrees of freedom are liberated.
+At high temperature this leads to the formation of a plasma of quarks and gluons, while at large densities matter should be in a color superconducting phase.
+If the conditions realized in CSOs favor the presence of inhomogeneous CSC phase, there might be distinctive astrophysical signatures of its presence.